svdo/ReRxSwift/README.md

 Calling this method causes the connection to unsubscribe from the ReSwift store.
 Call this from your view controller's `viewWillDisappear` or `viewDidDisappear`.

+#### subscribe(keyPath, onNext)
+Subscribe to an entry in your view controller's `props`, meaning that the given `onNext` handler will be called whenever that entry changes.

 #### bind(keyPath, to, mapping)
 This function binds an entry in your view controller's `props` to a RxSwift-enabled user interface element, so that every time your `props` change,